Sunday, 27 July 2025

 d.
 Target distribution

 In Markov chains generated by MCMC methods, not only does f(xt | x1) converge to f(xt), but as t increases, the distributions f(xt) become almost identical to each other.
-They eventually converge to what is known as the stationary distribution of the chain.
+They eventually converge to the chain's stationary distribution.

 Importantly, this stationary distribution is the same as the target distribution, the distribution from which we ultimately want to draw samples.

-larger the value of t, the more f(xt | x1)
+In simpler terms, the larger the value of t, the more f(xt | x1) and f(xt) are similar to the target distribution.

 A black-box approach